Siege of Ladysmith: Battle of Wagon Hill (or Platrand)

 The Boers around Ladysmith were also growing weak from lack of forage.
 With little action, many fighters took unauthorised leave or brought their families into the siege encampments.
 Eventually, with the Tugela in flood, preventing Buller from giving any support, some younger Boer leaders persuaded General Piet Joubert to order a storming attempt on the night of 5 January 1900, before another relief attempt could be made.

 The British line south of Ladysmith ran along a ridge known as the Platrand.
-The occupying British troops had named its features Wagon Hill to the west and to the east Caesar's Camp (after features near Aldershot, well known to much of the British army).
-Under Ian Hamilton, they had constructed a line of forts, sangars and entrenchments on the reverse slope of the Platrand, of which the Boers were unaware.
+The occupying British troops had named its features Wagon Hill to the west, and Caesar's Camp (after features near Aldershot, well known to much of the British army) to the east.
+Under Colonel Ian Hamilton, they had constructed a line of forts, sangars and entrenchments on the reverse slope of the Platrand, of which the Boers were unaware.

-In the early hours of 6 January 1900, Boer storming parties under General C.J. de Villiers began climbing Wagon Hill and Caesar's Camp.
+In the early hours of 6 January 1900, Boer storming parties under General C. J. de Villiers began climbing Wagon Hill and Caesar's Camp.
 They were spotted and engaged by British working parties who were emplacing some guns.
-The Boers captured the edge of both features, but could not advance further.
+The Boers captured the edge of Wagon Hill, but could not advance further.
+Half an hour later, they also captured part of the Caesar's Camp position, but again could not advance beyond the forward edge of the hill.
 British counter-attacks also failed.

 At noon, de Villiers made another attack on Wagon Hill.
-Some exhausted defenders panicked and fled, but Hamilton led reserves to the spot and recaptured some empty gun pits.
+Some of the exhausted defenders panicked and fled, but Hamilton led reserves to the spot and recaptured some empty gun pits.
+Although Hamilton suggested that the Boers would withdraw at night, Sir George White demanded that fresh reserves were to retake the entire position immediately.
+The Devonshire Regiment suffered heavy casualties but only drove the Boers back as far as the crest line, and a stalemate once again ensued.

 Late in the afternoon, a terrific rainstorm broke, and the Boers withdrew under cover of it.

 The British suffered 175 killed and 249 wounded.
 52 dead Boers were left in the British positions, but their total casualties were not recorded.